OASIS-learn-study/kubernetes.oasis.learn.study/README.md

 - [ ] gRPC CreateServer ^^^ at runtime with Service Account
 - [ ] `/server list`, `/server create`
 - [ ] DNS name `oasis.learn.study` instead of IP

+- [ ] Cluster Security hardening: Exploring using Private instead of Public cluster, with `mc-router` on Cloud Run?

 - [ ] Try alternative servers than Vanilla, like https://blog.airplane.gg/about/ et al.
 - [ ] Logs to file by default?
 Will grow memory, that's bad.
 Must be "12 factor", and STDOUT, only.